 During these periods, it’s best to book hotel rooms and airline seats well in advance.

-Note: Meteorological data for Fiji is based on weather statistics gathered for the 30-year period 1991 to 2020, and is sourced from the Fiji Meteorological Service at the closest weather station, Nadi International Airport (NAN), located 6km (3.7mi) from Nadi on the western side of the main island Viti Levu.
-Additional climate data is sourced from the World Meteorological Organization (WMO) and the United States National Oceanic and Atmospheric Administration (NOAA).
+Source: Meteorological data for Fiji is based on weather statistics gathered for the 30-year period 1992 to 2021 by the Fiji Meteorological Service at the closest weather station: Nadi International Airport (NAN), located on the western coast of Viti Levu, 6km (3.7mi) from Nadi.
+Additional climate data is sourced from the United States National Oceanic and Atmospheric Administration (NOAA).

 Advice on the best time to visit a particular destination is based on average local weather statistics, when the weather conditions are generally better than at other times of the year.
 We consider high and low temperatures, risk of rain (and thunderstorms, etc.), amount of sunshine and sea temperature.
 For general outdoor activities we favour clear, rainless days with a temperature range between 18°C (64°F) and 27°C (80°F); and for hot-weather activities we favour clear, rainless days with a temperature range between 24°C (75°F) and 32°C (89°F).
 Often, the best times to visit correspond to high season and therefore involve higher prices.